 Accurate conversion data is essential for optimizing your Google Ads campaigns.
 To ensure that your conversion data is as accurate as possible, regularly monitor your tracking and test your conversion actions across different devices and scenarios.
 Additionally, keep an eye on your Google Analytics reports to gain further insights into user behavior and identify potential discrepancies in your conversion tracking.

 As you see, Google Ads Conversion Tracking on your Shopify store is not as daunting as it may seem.
+If your store needs a technical overhaul before tracking can be properly implemented, working with Shopify development specialists ensures the theme and checkout code are set up in a way that doesn't interfere with tag firing.
 With the steps outlined in this guide, you can easily integrate this powerful feature into your marketing strategy.
 By accurately tracking conversions and utilizing the data insights, you can optimize your Google Ads campaigns for maximum profitability and drive more sales for your Shopify store.

 But -if this isn't enough- don't take our word.
 Read some examples of successful Google Ads campaigns and revenue growth right here.